wppconnect-team/wppconnect-extension/CONTRIBUTING.md

 - Don't include issue numbers in the PR title
 - Do include concise and specific commit messages for easier reviewing

-Thank you for reading through the contributing guide, and welcome to the WPPconnect Chrome Extension project!
+Thank you for reading through the contributing guide, and welcome to the Wppconnect Chrome Extension project!

 ## Acknowledgments